Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

-and where we write $f = f(y), \lambda = \lambda(y) $, etc., when arguments of functions have not been specified, to ease the notation.
-Thus, an optimal superhedging strategy accounts for the transient nature of price impact. \end{remark} Let us comment here on \cref{assumption:bounded f} that implies bijectivity of $F$ on $\RR$.
+Let us comment here on \cref{assumption:bounded f} that implies bijectivity of $F$ on $\RR$.
 Observe that its inverse $F^{-1}$ is used to describe the optimal control $\theta^*$.
 Similar conditions are also crucial for the results in \cite{BankBaum04} and \cite{BLZ16a}: See the surjectivity assumption (A5) in \cite{BankBaum04} and the invertibility assumption (H2) in \cite{BLZ16a}.
-The next section shows how departing from this assumption leads naturally to singularity in the pricing pde with respect to the gradient.
-Indeed, the lack of invertibility of $F$ requires conditions on $w_S$ so that $\theta^*$ could be derived.
-Therefore, the analysis there will involve constraints on the `delta', i.e.~on the holdings in the risky asset, what in pde terms translates to constraints on the spacial gradient $w_S$.
+The next section shows how departing from this assumption leads naturally to singularity in the pricing PDE with respect to the gradient.
+Indeed, the lack of invertibility of $F$ requires conditions on $w_s$ so that $\theta^*$ could be derived.
+Therefore, the analysis there will involve constraints on the `delta', that means on the holdings in the risky asset, what in PDE terms translates to constraints on the spacial gradient $w_s$.